attackant/future-links/README.md

 2. **Future Content Placeholder**: The message, UI element, or landing page displayed when a user clicks on a Future Link, informing them that the content they are seeking has not yet been created and presenting options to express interest or provide support for its creation.
 3. **Interest Expression Mechanism**: The various ways users can express interest in the creation of the linked content, such as voting, pledging, or providing feedback or passively through analytics.

-## Additional External Components
+## Additional Supporting Components

-* **Creator Dashboard or other Analytics system**: Any dashboard or interface where content creators can manage their Future Links, view analytics, and respond to user interest.
+- **Creator Dashboard or other Analytics system**: Any dashboard or interface where content creators can manage their Future Links, view analytics, and respond to user interest.
 This would be an add-on to the concept of a Future Link.
+- **Analytics Tracker**: A component responsible for tracking and recording user interactions with Future Links, such as clicks, votes, pledges, or other expressions of interest.
+- **Notification System**: A component that alerts content creators when users express interest in a Future Link, prompting them to take action or respond to the interest.
+- **Interest Aggregator**: A component that collects and aggregates user interest data from multiple Future Links, providing content creators with an overview of the most popular or in-demand content ideas.
+- **Content Creation Workflow**: A component or set of tools that helps content creators plan, prioritize, and execute the creation of content based on the interest expressed through Future Links.
+- **Content Delivery System**: A component responsible for delivering the newly created content to users who expressed interest in it, either through direct access or by notifying them of its availability.
+- **Feedback Loop**: A component that allows content creators to gather additional feedback, preferences, or suggestions from users who expressed interest in a Future Link, fostering ongoing engagement and refinement of the content.

+## Integration Components

+- **API Layer**: A component that provides a standardized interface for integrating Future Links functionality with external platforms, tools, or services.
+- **CMS Plugin**: A component that integrates Future Links functionality directly into popular content management systems (CMS) like WordPress, Drupal, or Ghost.
+- **Social Sharing Adapter**: A component that allows users to share Future Links on social media platforms, expanding their reach and potentially attracting more interest.
+- **Payment Gateway Adapter**: A component that integrates with payment gateways or processors to facilitate direct payments or pledges from users interested in supporting the creation of content.

 ## Purpose